Chapter 3: The Elements of Home

 James' shoulders tensed.
 "I've got it under control."

 As Arthur's lecture to Ceres faded into the background, a small hand tugged at his sleeve.
-He turned to see Sara, five-year-old Sara, her wide eyes shimmering with innocence in the candlelit room.
+He turned to see Sara, her wide eyes shimmering with innocence in the candlelit room.
 She held out her palm, revealing a collection of stone figurines seated around a crude table.

 "Look, Papa," she said, her voice a whisper of wonder, "they're having supper together."